learn-co-curriculum/dsc-song-analysis-try-experience/p_7_sets.md

 ***

-In this lesson we learned the difference between a `list` and a `set`.
-We also discovered that the order is not important in a `set`, but that a `list` will maintain the order of the data.
-We also looked a a function to check the type of data that is referenced by a variable as well as how to convert an unordered `set` back to an ordered `list`.
-Now that we have the data in the format we need for our analysis, we can move on an begin to count the occurrences of each word in our lyrics.
-We will learn how we can create a collection of key, value pairs by using annother data type called a dictionary `dict` in the next section.
+In this lesson, you learned the difference between a `list` and a `set`.
+You also discovered that the order is not important in a `set`, but that a `list` will maintain the order of the data.
+You also learned about a function to check the type of data that is referenced by a variable as well as how to convert an unordered `set` back to an ordered `list`.
+Now that the data is in the desired format, let's move on an begin to count the occurrences of each word in our lyrics.
+We will learn how we can create a collection of so-called "key-value" pairs by using annother data type called a dictionary `dict` in the next section.